KevinAst/MyWeb/FireWithin/MyFaith.md

 [Romans 10:9-10](https://bible.com/bible/rom.10.9-10.niv))_.

 God requires a sacrifice for the atonement of our sins.
-This is what the Old Testament sacrificial system was _(a temporary one, as it had to be repeated)_.
+This is what the Old Testament sacrificial system was _(a temporary one, which had to be repeated)_.
 In reality, this was simply a picture _(or a foretelling)_ of the ultimate sacrifice _(a permanent one)_ ... that is of Jesus Christ.
 Jesus _(who is part of the triune God head - Father,